wumb0/website/content/posts/windows-10-kvas-and-software-smep.md

 <small>The shadow flag is checked in many places</small>
 </center>

 There are quite a few functions where this flag is checked.
-Investigating interesting functions is an excercise left up to the reader.
+Investigating interesting functions is an exercise left up to the reader.

 <hr>